jamieleecho/coco-tools/README.decb-to-b09.md

 DIM XX$: STRING[256]
 ```

-Finer grain configuration of program values is possible via `-c` followed by a
+Finer grain configuration of string sizes is possible via the `--config-file`
-path to a YAML file that maps string variable names to sizes in bytes.
-For
+followed by a path to a YAML file that maps string variable names to sizes in
-example:
+bytes.
+A file might look like:
 ```
 string_configs:
   strname_to_size: